-For the purposes of this clause 3.3.3.3, a generating unit is considered to remain in continuous uninterrupted operation if:
+For the purposes of this clause 3.3.4.3, a generating unit is considered to remain in continuous uninterrupted operation if:

 - (1) the generating unit is not disconnected from the transmission or distribution system due to protection system operation; - (2) the active power output returns to the generating unit's pre-fault electric power output within 200 milliseconds after the voltage has returned to between 80% to 110% of nominal voltage.
-In making this assessment allowances may be made for: - (A) any variation in active power output for non-synchronous generating units due to variation in the primary source of energy; and - (B) any variation in active power output of synchronous generating units due to any reduction in the power system frequency in accordance with the registered capability of the generating unit. - (3) the reactive power control mode in which the generating unit was operating prior to the credible contingency event occurring does not change, unless it is required by clause 3.3.3.3(f).
+In making this assessment, any variation in active power output for non-synchronous generating units due to variation in the primary source of energy must also be allowed for; and - (3) he reactive power control mode in which the generating unit was operating prior to the credible contingency event occurring does not change.

-3.3.3.4 Sudden Reduction in Active Power Requirement
+3.3.4.4 Sudden Reduction in Active Power Requirement

-A generating unit must be capable of continuous uninterrupted operation as defined in clause 3.3.3.(h) during and following a sudden reduction in required active power generation imposed from the power system, provided that the reduction is less than 30% of the generator machine's nameplate rating and the required active power generation remains above the generating unit's registered minimum active power generation capability.
+A generating unit must be capable of continuous uninterrupted operation as defined in clause 3.3.4.3(h) during and following a sudden reduction in required active power generation imposed from the power system, provided that the reduction is less than 30% of the generator machine's nameplate rating and the required active power generation remains above the generating unit's minimum active power generation capability.

-3.3.3.5 Ramping Rates
+3.3.4.5 Ramping Rates

-- (a) A scheduled generating unit, in a thermally stable state, must be capable of increasing or decreasing active power generation in response to a manually or remotely initiated order to change the level of generated active power at a rate not less than 5% of the generator machine's nameplate rating per minute. - (b) A power station that is not subject to dispatch by System Management must not increase or decrease its active power generation at a rate greater than 10MW per minute or 15% of the power station's aggregate nameplate rating per minute, whichever is the greater, except when more rapid changes are necessary due to the strength of the energy source moving outside the power station's design range.
+- (a) A scheduled generating unit, in a thermally stable state, must be capable of increasing or decreasing active power generation in response to a manually or remotely initiated order to change the level of generated active power at a rate not less than 5% of the generator machine's nameplate rating per minute. - (b) A non-scheduled generating unit must not increase or decrease its active power generation at a rate greater than 15% of the generator machine's nameplate rating per minute.